fauu/langmangler/README.md

 ii/iī
 ```

-The headings starting with the `@` character determine the transformation passes that each of the input strings will undergo.
-Under the headings there are transformation rules consisting of two segments divided by a `/` character: (1) what is transformed, (2) into what.
-A space character signifies a space character, no character signifies an empty string.
-Lastly, you can write comments starting with `#` that will be ignored by the program.
+The headings, starting with the `@` character, each define one transformation pass that each of the input strings undergoes.
+Under the headings, there are transformation rules consisting of two segments separated by a `/` character, which determine, in order: 1) what is transformed, 2) into what.
+A space character is understood literally; zero characters means an empty string.
+Comments, starting with `#`, are ignored by the program.

 The names in the pass headings refer to the kinds of transformation passes the program can perform.
 Those are:

 ### `ReturningNonSegmentedRegex`

-For every input string execute a regex replace for each specified rule.
+For every input string execute one regex replace per specified rule.

 ### `ReturningSegmentedRegex`

-The same as above, except split the input string further into segments by space and dash characters and then re-combine it after executing each rule on each segment separately.
+Like above, except split the input string into segments by ` ` and `-` characters, execute each rule on each segment separately, and finally recombine the string.

 ### `NonReturningNonSegmentedSimple`

-Execute a simple, i.e. non-Regex substitution.
-In contrast with the `Returning` passes, the `NonReturning` pass does not execute each rule on the entire string, but, after matching a rule, advances the cursor for all the subsequent rules in the same pass.
-Moreover, `Simple` rules are case-insensitive: the transformer will try to preserve the original casing.
+A non-Regex substitution that, in contrast to the `Returning` passes, instead of executing each rule on the entire string, after matching a rule advances the cursor for all the subsequent rules in the same pass. `Simple` rules are, moreover, case-insensitive.
+The transformer will try to preserve the original casing.

 ## License